ReVIEWING Black Mountain College 12

 November 12-14, 2021

-ReVIEWING 12, the annual international conference on Black Mountain College, will have a thematic focus on the remarkable and far-reaching impact of John Cage’s ideas and practices.
+The 12th Annual ReVIEWING Black Mountain College conference featured a thematic focus on the remarkable and far-reaching impact of John Cage’s ideas and practices.
 Cage was a radical thinker, composer, musician, collaborator, visual artist, writer, and Buddhist.
 His legacy in music, performance, and visual art is incalculable.
 Through Revisiting John Cage, BMCM+AC encourages expansive conversation on, and responses to, the composer’s works and influences through a broad and global perspective.

-Keynote speaker Laura Kuhn, Director of the John Cage Trust
+Keynote Address: A Conversation with Laura Kuhn, Director of the John Cage Trust

 Laura Kuhn is the executive director of the John Cage Trust, which she helped to found shortly after the composer’s death in 1992.
 Kuhn began working with Cage in 1986 on a variety of large-scale projects, completing her doctoral dissertation on Cage’s “Europeras” in 1992.
 From 1991 to 1996 she served as a founding faculty member of the Interdisciplinary Arts and Performance Program at Arizona State University West in Phoenix.
 In 2007, the John Cage Trust went into permanent residency at Bard College, where Kuhn became the first John Cage Professor of Performance Art.
 She has lectured and conducted performance workshops in venues as diverse as the Shanghai Conservatory of Music and Warsaw’s Museum of Modern Art.
 Other projects for the John Cage Trust have included a CD-ROM of sampled piano preparations from Cage’s composition, Sonatas & Interludes (1946-48), for use by MIDI keyboard musicians; an adaptation of Cage’s whimsical 1982 radio play, James Joyce, Marcel Duchamp, Erik Satie: An Alphabet, to the stage; and a theatrical realization, under Kuhn’s direction, of Cage’s Lecture on the Weather, presented at Bard’s Fisher Center for the Performing Arts.
 Her most recent publications include The Selected Letters of John Cage (Wesleyan University Press, 2017) and Love, Icebox: Letters from John Cage to Merce Cunningham (John Cage Trust, 2019).
 Laura Kuhn received her Ph.D. from the University of California, Los Angeles and has served as the John Cage Professor of Performance Art at Bard College since 2007.